GuilhermeAlz/Game/README.md

-This is a simple game i am developing using pygame library.
+This is a simple game i am developing using the pygame library.